Edwin Huizinga, Director

-The Carmel Bach Festival is delighted to announce the musicians who will take part in the first annual Baroque & Classical Academy, July 6–August 1, 2020:
+The Carmel Bach Festival is delighted to announce the musicians selected to take part in the first annual Baroque & Classical Academy.

 Quartet Salonnières – violinists Majka Demcak and Aniela Eddy, violist Natalie Kress and cellist Cullen O’Neil

-Here is a video link of the quarter performing: https://www.youtube.com/watch?v=DZthU4ua8cc&feature=youtu.be
+Here is a video link of the quartet performing: https://www.youtube.com/watch?v=DZthU4ua8cc&feature=youtu.be

 The four musicians met at The Juilliard School where they are studying Historical Performance.